 The amount of data in the Bitcoin blockchain is relentlessly increasing with every block that is added, thus it's a never-ending struggle for node implementations to continue optimizing their code in order to prevent the initial sync time for a new node from becoming obscenely long.
 After all, if it becomes unreasonably expensive or time consuming to start running a new node, most people who are interested in doing so will chose not to, which weakens the overall robustness of the network.

-Last year's test was for syncing to block 705,000 while this year's is syncing to block 760,000.
-This is a data increase of 17% from 370GB to 434GB.
-As such, we should expect implementations that have made no performance changes to take about 17% longer to sync than 1 year ago.
+Last year's test was for syncing to block 760,000 while this year's is syncing to block 819,000.
+Due to the rising popularity of inscriptions, there was a larger than usual data increase of 22% from 434GB to 530GB.
+As such, we should expect implementations that have made no performance changes to take about 22% longer to sync than 1 year ago.

 On to the results!